 Celebrating Excellence In Victorian Schools

-The Labor Government is building the Education State where every student can access a great local school and get a great education, which involves having great teachers at the forefront of our classrooms to help kids thrive.
+The Victorian Government is building the Education State where every student can access a great local school and get a great education, which involves having great teachers at the forefront of our classrooms to help young people thrive.

 That’s why the Victorian Education Excellence Award winners will receive grants to undertake professional development and learning, to ensure our teachers are well supported to lead great careers in the Education State.